duracelltomi/gtm4wp/readme.txt

 WARNING!
 Please read the changelog very carefully as there are many important changes and removed features which could need your attention before updating!

-* Added Oxygen Builder support - you can now use the codeless placement option without issues
+* Added Oxygen Builder and Beaver Builder Theme support - you can now use the codeless placement option without issues
 * Added ability to fix the Google Tag Manager ID and GTM Environment parameters in wp-config.php.
 To use it, create PHP constants with the names
 ** GTM4WP_HARDCODED_GTM_ID
 ** GTM4WP_HARDCODED_GTM_ENV_AUTH